noaamaman325158/TimeAndPlaceAnalysis/README.md

 ## Overview

-This repository hosts the Python application designed to calculate the duration of sitting time, leveraging location sensor data.
-It interprets movement within a room to discern the amount of time spent in a predefined sitting area.
+This repository hosts the Python system designed to calculate the duration of sitting time, leveraging location sensor data.
+It interprets movement within a room to calculating the amount of time spent in a predefined sitting area.

 ## Getting Started